 “You know what happened to Robert’s brother, Jessie, but did you also know that the same thing happened to that boy Sam had taken with?
 What was his name?
 Will?”

-He had seen her, and a rage that had begun to subside engulfed him again.
+He had seen her, and a rage that had subsided engulfed him again.
 Nathaniel came running into the cabin, moving from room to room.
 “Sam?
 Come out!
 I know you’re here.”

 Unable to hold his anger at the sound of his love in agony, he put his back to the bathroom door and slid down to the floor.
 “Why didn’t you tell me?”